Patterned Vinyl Flooring – 30+ New Styles To Shake The Floor Under Your Feet

 And the great thing about the polka dot?
 They never, ever go out of fashion.

 For more on the polka-dot, we’ve got another post here.

 What a feature floor Art Deco designs make!
 We can’t promise you The Grand’s ballroom but we can create a corner of your home that captures the roaring 20s and 30s.

 Fish scales conjure up the opulence of the art deco era or Japanese illustration and elegantly create a sense of visual motion across the floor or wall.

 Their availability as individual ceramic tiles has opened up some real design possibilities and with options of being printed behind glass for the kitchen and bathroom, they are a softer and delicate way of adding focus and impact.

 Rippling softly across the floor, these designs look fantastic when Room Hero colour matched within your room space.
 A real luxury pattern vinyl flooring and all the hassle of installation is removed when your design is laid out on a roll.

 Abstract geometric design

-Multi coloured vinyl flooring for the masses!
+Multicoloured vinyl flooring for the most stylish!

 Houndstooth originated way back in the 1800s for keeping-warm farming jackets but sprinkle in a little colour, let it put on its Kate Spade’s and step forward to the 2010s!